hl2guide/All-in-One-Customized-Adblock-List/README.md

 _It generates the aio.txt file much, MUCH more quickly._

-No plans on a commit schedule to update it as I'll doing it manually.
+No plans on a commit schedule to update it as I'm doing it manually.

 ## Description 📝